 Szechuan peppers is native to the Szechwan province of China.
-Though they bear some resemblance to black peppercorns, they are not actually of the pepper family, but the dried berry of a tree of the rue family.
+Though they bear some resemblance to black peppercorns, they are not of the pepper family, but the dried berry of a tree of the rue family.
 Several Zanthoxylum species grow throughout the temperate belt of China, Japan, the Himalayas and North America.
-They all have similarities, being aromatic and used in herbal remedies.
-Only the pipertium variety of the East is useful for cooking.
+All have similarities, being aromatic and used in herbal remedies but only the pipertium variety of the East is useful for cooking.

 In Japan the wood of the prickly ash is used to make mortars and pestles which impart some flavour to the substances being ground.
 The Japanese also use the wood for tobacco pipes.